Garrid0/first-ROS2-project/README.md

 ## Prerequisites

-To run this project, you only need a Linux system (Ubuntu 22.04 is recommended) with **Docker** installed.

 **Install Docker Engine:**
     Follow the official installation guide for your operating system.
     - [Docker installation instructions for Ubuntu](https://docs.docker.com/engine/install/ubuntu/)